Tilings in quasi-random $k$-partite hypergraphs: The Absorption Technique

 \section{The Absorption Technique}

 The main tool to prove Theorem~\ref{main} and Theorem~\ref{degree} is the absorbing method.
 This technique, developed initially by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRSa}, is a powerful tool in finding spanning structures in graphs and hypergraphs.
-In this paper, we shall apply a variant of the absorbing method - the lattice-based absorption method, which was proposed by Han~\cite{Han}.
+In this paper, we shall apply a variant of the absorbing method known as the lattice-based absorption method, which was proposed by Han~\cite{Han}.
+The absorption approach splits the proof into two parts.
+One is on finding an almost perfect $F$-tiling in the host $k$-partite $k$-graph $H$, and the other is on using absorbing lemma to ``complete" the perfect $F$-tiling.
+In this section, we present and prove two absorbing lemmas, while postponing finding almost perfect $F$-tilings to Section 4.

 Throughout the rest of paper, we use $a\ll b$ to indicate that we select the positive constants $a, b$ from right to left.
-More concretely, there is an increasing positive function $f$ such that, given $b$, whenever we choose some $0<a\le f(b)$ such that the subsequent statement holds.
+More concretely, there is an increasing positive function $f$ such that, given $b$, whenever we choose some $0<a\le f(b)$, the subsequent statement holds.
 Hierarchies of other lengths are defined similarly.